rubytogether/kirby/README.md

 For an 80MB gzipped log file containing 915,427 JSON event objects (which is 1.02GB uncompressed):

-- **3.6 seconds** to read the entire file line by line
+- **3.6 seconds total** to read the entire file line by line
-- **27.4 seconds** to parse every JSON object into a Rust struct
+- **27.4 seconds total** to also parse every JSON object into a Rust struct
-- **63 seconds**  to further parse every User Agent field for version information
+- **63 seconds total**  to further parse every User Agent field for versions and metrics from Bundler, RubyGems, Ruby, and more

 This is... very good.
 For comparison, a Python script that used AWS Glue to do something similar took about 30 minutes.
-Just switching the User Agent parsing to `regex` from a `nom` parser-combinator increased the time for the same result to around 3.5 minutes.
+Writing a `nom` parser-combinator to parse the User Agent field instead of using a regex increased the time for the same result to around 3.5 minutes.
+It's pretty fast!

 ### What does it calculate?